ianderrington/genai/docs/Understanding/agents/rag.md

 * Not having enough information: RAG can help minimize response generation of non-factual information, but only if retrieved information provides sufficient context to answer theq estion properly.
 If the question cannot be answered with a reasonable degree of certainty, then the response should be along the lines of _"I don't know."_
 * Conflicting information: When retrieved results contain different responses to the same question, a difinitive response may not be possible
 * Stale information: When information is no longer relevant.

-## Evaluating and Comparing

-Because of the large number of manners of performing RAG, it is important to evaluate the quality of the implemented solution.

-??? code "[Rag Arena](https://github.com/mendableai/rag-arena) Provides interfaces with LangChain to provide a RAG chatbot experience where queries receive multiple responses."

 ## Multimodal Rag